Tinkerforge/doc/en/source/Hardware/Bricklets/Linear_Poti.rst

 You should be able to create a similar graph by moving the potentiometer from bottom to top and back to bottom.

-After this you can go on with writing your own application.
+After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <linear_poti_programming_interfaces>`
-section for the API of the Linear Poti Bricklet and examples in your programming language.
+section for the API of the Linear Poti Bricklet and examples in different programming language.